SylvainGa/BatteryMonitor/README.md

 - The slope calculation is now decoupled from the graph update.
 It update at its own intervals.
 As data accumulates, calculating the slopes and drawing the graph can cause a "running for too long" crash.
 - The total amount of data captured is configurable in Settings. it's a choice between, 500, 1000, 1500, 2000 and 2500 elements.
 As the total amount grows, some devices might not have enough CPU power to draw the graphs with lots of elements.
 If the app crashes while trying to display the graph ("Watchdog Tripped Error - Code Executed Too Long" in CIQ_LOG file), try lowering this value to capture less data.
 - The interval the background process runs is configurable in Settings.
 It defaults to 5 minutes, which is the MINIMUM allowed by Garmin.
 You can increase it to gather data from a longer period of time, but at a reduced precision.
 If you enter 0, you'll disable the background process altogheter and data will only be gathered while the app is running (Glance or main view showing) at a rate of one sample per minute and a sample is taken only if the battery level has changed.
-- Debug stuff: At the projection screen, when there is no 'Charging' popup on screen, pressing Start or touching the screen five times within 5 seconds will show a debuging line at the top.
+- Debug stuff: At the graph views, when there is no 'Charging' popup on screen, pressing Start or touching the screen five times within 5 seconds will show a debuging line at the top.
 Doing the same again or switching views will disable this line.
 This line will show the following data each separated by a '/'.
   - Size of the HistoryArrays (each array holds 500 elements, 2500 will show 5 there).
 This is because Glance view can only work with limited memory compared to the main app.
   - Total number of elements recorded accross all history arrays.
 Once the max is reached, the earliest history array of 500 elements (and its calculated slopes) is dropped to make room for newer elements.
   - Number of elements in the current history array (from 0 to 499).
 Once it reaches 500, a new history array will be created.
   - The 'steps' in the graphs.
 If above 1, the highest battery value of the next 'steps' number of elements is used and the other aren't plotted.
 This is used to reduce the load on the CPU and happens when there is more elements to draw than what the device can display.
-  - How many discharging slopes have been recorded and are used to averages the device battery usage.
-Only the current discharge slope is being calculated in realtime.
-The others are stored with the history arrays once they have finished discharging.
-This is to reduce the load on the CPU.
+  - The time it took to draw the graph in msec.
+The maximum time allowed for an app to run without relinquish control is one seconds (1000 msec).
+If this valur gets close to 1000, think about reducing the size of the captured data.

 V1.4.3 Fixed a potential crash when calculating the history array size